-The graph above published by Verizon Enterprise Services study shows the number of breaches that occurred in 2017-18 time frame by industry sectors.
-Clearly not all of these attacks were due to misconfiguration or accidental exposure.
-What is more important is the intensity of effort undertaken by attackers to breach enterprises.
-The study also shows the level of difficulty to hack and the amount of time the breach went undetected.
+The graph to the right was published by Verizon Enterprise Services study and shows the number of breaches that occurred in 2017-18 time frame by industry sectors.
+Though not all of these attacks were due to misconfiguration or accidental exposure, the intensity of effort by attackers to breach enterprises is astounding.

 Thoughts and analysis

-As a CISO or a CIO, I am sure the Verizon Enterprise study is quite familiar to you but at the same time causes tremendous discomfort.
-At points, it might even create doubts regarding your own preparedness.
+As a CISO or a CIO, you’re likely quite familiar with the Verizon Enterprise study.
+At the same time, it probably causes significant discomfort, and might even create doubts regarding your own preparedness.

 Attacks intercepted and mitigated by MySQL Database deployed in UK –

 Attacks intercepted and mitigated by MongoS shard deployed in UK –

 As you can see here, Avocado’s innovative pico-segmentation brings the deepest level threat monitoring and interception capabilities into applications caught every attempt on every part of the databases and applications.

 It is time to reassess the security methods and practices of your organization and adopt new methods of enterprise application security.
 Application Security and DevSecOps automation certainly provides you the capability to build real-time threat monitoring and response.
 Avocado is always here to help.